Diocese of Saginaw: 2000 to 2010

-In 2009, Auxiliary Bishop Joseph Cistone, of the Archdiocese of Philadelphia, was transferred to Saginaw to be its new bishop.
+In 2009, Auxiliary Bishop Joseph Cistone, of the Archdiocese of Philadelphia, was appointed by Pope Benedict XVI to Saginaw to be its new bishop.

+2010 to present

 In March 2018, Saginaw police executed a search warrant at Cistone's residence along with the chancery and cathedral rectory.
 They had been dissatisfied with the cooperation they had been receiving from Cistone in the investigation of sexual abuse allegations against Robert DeLand.
 Cistone served until his death from lung cancer in 2018.
-Bishop Robert Gruss of the Diocese of Rapid City succeeded him.
+Bishop Robert Gruss of the Diocese of Rapid City was named by Pope Francis in 2019 to succeed Cistone.